barryclark/jekyll-now/lab/jlink.md

 fn invoke someapp modularfunc
 ```

-Now let's look at the Dockerfile
+Now let's look at the `Dockerfile`.

-We can see that it's a multistage build as it uses multiple images (fn-cache:latest as cache-stage, maven:3.6.0-jdk-12-alpine as build-stage and alpine:latest).
+We can see that it's a [multistage build](https://docs.docker.com/develop/develop-images/multistage-build/) as it uses multiple images (`fn-cache:latest`, `maven:3.6.0-jdk-12-alpine` and `alpine:latest`).

-There's nothing special in the first part as it is basically about building the function using Maven.
+There's nothing special in the first part as it is basically about building the Java function using Maven.

 The interresting part is the following line
 `RUN /opt/openjdk-12/bin/jlink --compress=2 --no-header-files --no-man-pages --strip-debug --output /function/fnjre --add-modules $(/opt/openjdk-12/bin/jdeps --print-module-deps /function/target/function.jar)`

 To understand it, we need to look at the 2nd part first.

-`/opt/openjdk-12/bin/jdeps --print-module-deps /function/target/function.jar)` is using jdeps to produce a list of modules required by our function (function.jar), modules list that is passed to jlink via its `--add-modules` parameter.
+`/opt/openjdk-12/bin/jdeps --print-module-deps /function/target/function.jar)` is using [`jdeps`](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/jdeps.html) to produce a list of modules required by our function (`function.jar`), modules list that is passed to [`jlink`](https://docs.oracle.com/en/java/javase/11/tools/jlink.html) via its `--add-modules` parameter.
-Using those modules, `jlink` will produce a custom JRE that will be placed in the `/function/fnjre` directory.
+Using those modules (abd only those!), `jlink` will produce a custom JRE that will be placed in the `/function/fnjre` directory.
-To even reduce the size of the JRE, we instruct `jlink`to remove headers file, man pages, debugging information and finally, we compress the result.
+To even reduce the size of the JRE, we instruct `jlink`to remove headers file, man pages, debugging information and finally, we compress the result JRE.

-The rest of the Dockerfile is about building the Serverless container image itself using the files from the previous stage (ex. `COPY --from=build-stage /function/fnjre/ /function/fnjre/`) and from an other image (`COPY --from=cache-stage /libfnunixsocket.so /lib`).
+The rest of the `Dockerfile` is about building the container image itself using the files generated in the the previous stage (ex. `COPY --from=build-stage /function/fnjre/ /function/fnjre/`) and a shared object from a cache image (`COPY --from=cache-stage /libfnunixsocket.so /lib`).

 ### Conlusion

-To undestand the benefits of a JPMS and a custom JRE, you should  measure the size of the produced image using the name of the container image.
-If you you didn't write the container image name earlier, `fn inspect someapp modular func` will give you all the details of the function, including its container image name.
+To undestand the benefits of a JPMS and a custom JRE, you should  measure the size of the produced image.
+You can do that using `docker images` and the name of the container image.
+If you you didn't write the container image name earlier, `fn inspect someapp modularfunc` will give you all the details of the function, including its container image name.

 ```
 docker images modularfunc:0.0.2